abnerick/21CardTrick/README.md

 Example
 =========
-Check this example where I choose the K♣
+Check this example where I chose the K♣
 <img src="/21cardtrick.png">

 Documentation